mazzn/freerip/README.md

 freerip allows you to quickly rip your own DVDs and CDs for personal use.
 Simply, insert a disc into the drive and it will be ejected once complete.

+This fork uses blkid within the jail to identify and handle multiple disk drives.

 # Usage

    1. Insert a CD or DVD into the drive